gorhill/uBO-Scope/README.md

 - <https://publicsuffix.org/list/public_suffix_list.dat>: to correctly extract base domain names.
 - <https://raw.githubusercontent.com/disconnectme/disconnect-tracking-protection/master/services.json>: to provide metadata (ownership, category), if any, for third parties in the popup panel.

-(Actually, there is no code yet in the draft version to fetch these remote resources, they are currently always loaded locally).
+(Actually, there is no code yet in this early version to fetch these remote resources, they are currently always loaded locally).

 If you uninstall uBO-Scope, the browser will destroy its associated storage, and the data will be lost forever.